kiraind/diff-match-patch-2/README.md

 Given a text to search, a pattern to search for and an expected location in the text near which to find the pattern, return the location which matches closest.
 The function will search for the best match based on both the number of character errors between the pattern and the potential match, as well as the distance between the expected location and the potential match.

 The following example is a classic dilemma.
-There are two potential matches, one is close to the expected location but contains a one character error, the other is far from the expected location but is exactly the pattern sought after: `match_main("abc12345678901234567890abbc", "abc", 26)` Which result is returned (0 or 24) is determined by the `DiffMatchPatch.Match_Distance` property.
+There are two potential matches, one is close to the expected location but contains a one character error, the other is far from the expected location but is exactly the pattern sought after: `match_main("abc12345678901234567890abbc", "abc", 26)` Which result is returned (0 or 24) is determined by the `DiffMatchPatch.matchDistance` property.
 An exact letter match which is 'distance' characters away from the fuzzy location would score as a complete mismatch.
 For example, a distance of '0' requires the match be at the exact location specified, whereas a threshold of '1000' would require a perfect match to be within 800 characters of the expected location to be found using a 0.8 threshold (see below).
-The larger Match_Distance is, the slower match_main() may take to compute.
+The larger matchDistance is, the slower match_main() may take to compute.
 This variable defaults to 1000.

-Another property is `DiffMatchPatch.Match_Threshold` which determines the cut-off value for a valid match.
-If Match_Threshold is closer to 0, the requirements for accuracy increase.
-If Match_Threshold is closer to 1 then it is more likely that a match will be found.
-The larger Match_Threshold is, the slower match_main() may take to compute.
+Another property is `DiffMatchPatch.matchThreshold` which determines the cut-off value for a valid match.
+If matchThreshold is closer to 0, the requirements for accuracy increase.
+If matchThreshold is closer to 1 then it is more likely that a match will be found.
+The larger matchThreshold is, the slower match_main() may take to compute.
 This variable defaults to 0.5.
 If no match is found, the function returns -1.

 ### patch_make(text1, text2) → patches